 Memcached is one of the caching mechanisms that reside on your hosting server.
 It mainly deals with the database queries that help in reducing the database load resulting in a fast loading web page.
 If your website/store relies heavily on database queries, using Memcached for WordPress website would significantly improve the performance and reduce the page load time.

 The internet giants including YouTube, Reddit, Facebook, Twitter, and Wikipedia are using Memcached to boost the page load time.
 Google App Engine, Microsoft Azure, IBM Bluemix and Amazon Web Services also offer Memcached service through an API.

 What is Memcached?

-According to the official statement, Memcached is a:
+According to the official Memcached website, Memcached is a:

 “Free and open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.